andruhon/gaunt-sloth-assistant/docs/CONFIGURATION.md

 cd ./your-project
 gsloth init anthropic
 ```
-Make sure you either define `ANTHROPIC_API_KEY` environment variable or edit `.gsloth.config.js` and set up your key.
+Make sure you either define `ANTHROPIC_API_KEY` environment variable or edit your configuration file and set up your key.

 ### Groq
 ```shell
 cd ./your-project
 gsloth init groq
 ```
-Make sure you either define `GROQ_API_KEY` environment variable or edit `.gsloth.config.js` and set up your key.
+Make sure you either define `GROQ_API_KEY` environment variable or edit your configuration file and set up your key.

 ## Examples of configuration for different providers

+### JavaScript Configuration (.gsloth.config.js or .gsloth.config.mjs)

 **Example of .gsloth.config.js for Anthropic**
 ```javascript